polyverse-appsec/vs-boost/README.md

  code for the latest data, privacy, and compliance issues, including unencrypted private or personal data, mishandling of credit card info, and more.
 Where solutions are available, Boost will provide recommended fixes or advice on how to mitigate the risk.

 * **Flow Diagram generation**: Generate code flow diagrams from your code.
 Boost will analyze the algorithms, key code paths, and error conditions in your code.
-Then it will generate color-coded flow diagrams to help you understand the code and input conditions that are manipulating your code's behavior.
+Then, it will generate color-coded flow diagrams to help you understand the code and input conditions that are manipulating your code's behavior.
 Flow diagrams are integrated into your documentation.

 ![Flow Diagrams with Color Highlighting](https://cdn.shopify.com/s/files/1/0581/9940/8779/files/Heartbeat_diagram.jpg?width=500)

 * **Architectural Blueprinting**: Build Architectural Blueprints of your project's key principles.
 Boost will analyze your entire codebase and identify the key architectural principles, considerations, and foundations.
-Boost will also analyze your source code for architectural concerns - such as conflicting software licenses, performance bottlenecks, scalability issues, anti-patterns, and problematic use of 3rd party frameworks or programming language constructs.
+Boost will also analyze your source code for Architectural concerns - such as conflicting software licenses, performance bottlenecks, scalability issues, anti-patterns, and problematic use of 3rd party Frameworks or programming language constructs.

 * **Best Practices and Code Guidelines**: Ensure your source follows best practices and code guidelines.
 Boost will evaluate your code for best practices and coding guidelines for the programming language, framework, and domain of your source code.
 Issues or exceptions to best practices will be identified.
 And Boost will also provide online documentation and links to help you understand the best practices and guidelines.

 * **Test Case Generation**: Automatically create test cases for your code.
-Load your code and Boost will analyze the code, supply a test framework, and generate test cases for you to use.
+Load your code, and Boost will analyze the code, supply a test framework, and generate test cases for you to use.

 ![Test Case Generation](https://cdn.shopify.com/s/files/1/0581/9940/8779/files/Screenshot_2023-03-28_at_4.28.34_PM.jpg?width=500)

 * **Code Explanation**: Get an English description of your code to better understand its functionality.
-Boost will create a detailed, step-by-step explanation of your code and break it down into all its core functionality.
+Boost will create a detailed, step-by-step explanation of your code and break it down into all of its core functionality.

 ![Code Explanation](https://cdn.shopify.com/s/files/1/0581/9940/8779/files/Screenshot_2023-03-28_at_4.23.07_PM.jpg?width=500)

 * **Documentation generation**: Generate PDF and Markdown format documentation across your project in minutes.
-Boost will generate editable documentation artifacts, including your source code, educational material, security and data compliance analysis, architectural principles, and integrated architectural flow diagrams.
+Boost will generate editable documentation artifacts including your source code, educational material, security and data compliance analysis, architectural principles, and integrated architectural flow diagrams.
 Use the PDFs or Markdown to build searchable documentation for you, your team, your enterprise, or consulting customers.

 * **"Batch Mode" Project-wide Analysis**: Build Notebooks and Run Analysis across Folders or the entire Project.
 Boost enables running offline automated batch mode processing of your source code - to generate dozens or hundreds of flow diagrams, project-wide security analysis, and data compliance.

-* **API support Automation Integration**: All Boost features are accessible via the Command API.
+* **API support Automation Integration**: All Boost features are accessible via Command API.
 Boost enables your DevOps, tooling, or developer clients to automate and process source code with all Boost features enabled by the Command API.
 Synchronous and asynchronous operations are supported, including JSON-based document formats for all analysis and results.

 * **Easy Organization**: Functions are placed in separate cells for better navigation.